varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 #### IsDeleted

 The `IsDeleted` flag is used to mark a row as soft-deleted from the metadata.
 By setting the flag to `Y` and then setting the current sheet the row is marked as deleted.
 It is possible to undelete rows by changing the `Show Deleted` setting in the Metadata Connection pane and getting the metadata.
 Any rows marked as deleted will appear in the sheet marked as deleted.

-### Applying load parameters

-Deriving a valid delta is one of the most important steps in the analysis of a source system.

-For some sources there are change deltas presented for easy consumption, others have CDC enabled.
-Some sources have no concept of change tracking so the data warehouse architect needs to analyze change patterns and derive an alternate delta sourcing approach.

-One common approach is to use a high watermark column that can serve as a parameter for loading.
-The columns max value at each load is stored in the parameters table in the BimlCatalog and that value is used as a query parameter on the next load.

-BimlFlex has direct support for parameter management and can either use a simple single value for sources where the new value can be easily derived (such as for a database destination) or it can support source windowing by querying the high value directly from the source.

-Load parameters are not part of the trial process.

-More information on parameters is available here: @bimlflex-parameters